Structured Channel Estimation for RIS-Assisted THz Communications

 \section{Introduction}

-\IEEEPARstart{R}{econfigurable} \gf{intelligent surface (RIS) is a promising candidate for the enhancement of next-generation wireless communication networks.} Moreover, the introduction of millimeter-wave (mmWave) and Terahertz (THz)/(micrometer) bands facilitates the deployment of a massive number of antennas at the base station (BS) and the user equipment (UE).
-Operating in higher frequency bands entails high path loss and high penetration losses.
-To deal with these problems, RISs that help to concentrate energy towards the desired user/location and minimize the interference elsewhere \gf{is} a promising solution.
-On the other hand, dealing with large RIS panels in combination with massive multiple input multiple output (MIMO) infrastructure nodes makes the estimation of wireless channels a challenging task \cite{Boyu_Ning_2021}.
-Channel state acquisition is especially challenging when passive RISs are deployed, where the burden of pilot transmission, reception, and associated signal processing must be managed by the end nodes of the communication network \cite{Renzo_2020}. \gf{Furthermore, with the use of higher frequencies, the communication channel is dominated by very fewer useable propagation paths, which are more susceptible to blockages that might decrease the coverage, throughput, and quality of services provided by the network.} Here, RIS can effectively avoid the blockage effects by establishing an alternative dominant path.
+\IEEEPARstart{R}{econfigurable} \gf{intelligent surface (RIS) is a promising candidate for the enhancement of future communication networks.} Moreover, the introduction of millimeter-wave (mmWave) and Terahertz (THz)/(micrometer) bands facilitates the deployment of a massive number of antennas at the base station (BS) and the user equipment (UE).
+To deal with these problems, RISs that help to concentrate energy towards the desired location and minimize the interference elsewhere \gf{is} a promising solution \gf{to boost the signal-to-interference-plus-noise ratio in an energy-efficient fashion}.
+On the other hand, estimating wireless channels is challenging when dealing with large RIS panels in combination with massive multiple input multiple output (MIMO) infrastructure nodes.

-The authors in \cite{Masood_2022} use the inductive matrix completion followed by a root multiple signal classification to estimate the respective angle of departure and arrival in RIS networks.
-Also, \cite{Wang_Peilan_2020} exploits the sparsity of the mmWave propagation channel to jointly design beamforming and \gf{estimating} the \gf{cascaded} BS-RIS-UE channel. { The work \cite{Ardah_2021} exploits channel sparsity and designs a two-stage estimator, where the first stage provides the estimates of the directions of arrival and departure followed by the estimation of the cascaded BS-RIS-UE channel in a second stage from the previously extracted angular parameters.
-The papers \cite{Paulo_2022,Gilderlan_2021} propose tensor modeling-based algorithms to estimate the cascaded channel by estimating the individual channels using alternating linear estimation schemes.} { Finally, \cite{Jia_2020} proposes an adaptive grid-matching pursuit estimation algorithm by transforming the estimation problem into a sparse recovery one, while in \cite{Kim_2022} a variational inference-sparse Bayesian learning channel estimator is proposed for RIS-assisted networks.}
+\gf{Acquiring channel state information (CSI)} is especially challenging when passive RISs are deployed, where the burden of pilot transmission, reception, and associated signal processing must be managed by the end nodes of the communication network \cite{Renzo_2020}. \gf{Furthermore, with the use of higher frequencies, the communication channel is dominated by a few usable propagation paths, which are more susceptible to blockages that decrease the coverage, throughput, and quality of services provided by the network.} Here, \gf{RISs} can effectively avoid the blockage effects by establishing a virtual path.

+\fea{To summarize, a passive RIS cannot process pilot signals, which indirectly means that channel estimation/parameter estimation must be performed at the end nodes of the wireless network, potentially overloading the chosen node.
+Secondly, a large panel size usually implies many channel coefficients to be estimated.
+This may require many pilot resources, affecting the overall system spectral efficiency (SE).
+Finally, the accuracy of the CSI acquisition is crucial because the gains the RIS provides depend on a sufficiently accurate knowledge of the channel.}